mahmoud-mohamed01/ToDoList/README.md

 # ToDoList
-This is a ToDoList app using mongoDb and nodejs
+ A ToDoList app built using mongoDb and nodejs.
+ The database is hosted on Mongo Atlas server.